-Dr. Michael Myers has served as the Chief Executive Officer and Chairman of the Board of Ouoin Pharmaceuticals, Inc., a Delaware company and our wholly-owned subsidiary, since its inception.
+Dr. Michael Myers has served as the Chief Executive Officer and Chairman of the Board of Quoin Pharmaceuticals, Inc., a Delaware company and our wholly-owned subsidiary, since its inception.
 Effective as of October 28, 2021, Dr. Myers was appointed to our Board and has served as our Chief Executive Officer and was acting as chairman pro tempore of our Board.
 Based on the recommendation of our Nominating and Governance Committee, our Board recommended that our shareholders ratify and approve the service of Dr. Myers as both Chief Executive Officer and Chairman of the Board, for a three-year period commencing on October 28, 2021, which was so ratified and approved at the Annual General Meeting of Shareholders held on April 12, 2022.
-The three-year period will expire on October 28, 2024, at which point our Board has appointed Dr. Dennis Langer to assume the role of Interim Chairman until such time as the Company's shareholders may approve Dr. Myers' reappointment as Chairman of the Board.
 At the Annual Meeting, shareholders are being asked to approve Dr. Myers's service as both the Company's Chief Executive Officer and Chairman of the Board for a period of three years.
-See "Proposal Seven - Approval of Dr. Michael Myers' Service as Both the Company's Chief Executive Officer and Chairman of the Board for a Period of Three Years."
+See "Proposal Seven - Approval of Dr. Michael Myers' Service as Both the Company's Chief Executive Office and Chairman of the Board for a Period of Three Years."
 The Board believes that the current leadership structure is appropriate for Quoin as it enables Quoin and the Board to continue to benefit from Dr. Myers' extensive experience in the life sciences industry, skills, expertise, as well as knowledge of Quoin's business and industry.